AntonPushkin260/fwcc-analysis/README.md

 ## Citation
-If you use this code in your research, please cite the accompanying paper:
+If you use this code in your research, please cite the accompanying paper and the software release:
 ```
 @article{Pushkin2026,
   author  = {Pushkin, Anton},